FAB619/MakerSpace-3-in-1/README.md

 - **M106 P1 S255** ; Laser at 100%

 **NOTE**: You can use Fan0 if it is available, in which case you will not need to define the above.
 As of this edit, Marlin can control up to 3 fans via M106/M107.
-The same commands for variabble spindle (Still need to test it)
+The same commands for variabble spindle (Still need to test)

+For CNC Cutting or engraving, we use Fusion 360 to generate the g code using GRBL as post process.

 # MakerSpace: Laser Cutting/Engraving
 As laser cutter and engraver machine, MakerSpaceis is equiped with 2 watt laser usefull for cutting papers, 3mm wood, 3mm acrylic and engrave on it.
 To Generate the G-code, there are diffrent softwares and methods.